leetheoiv/Portfolio/readme.md

 ### **About Me**

-Hey I'm Theodore Lee IV, but you can call me "Theo".
+Hey I'm Theodore Lee IV, but most call me "Theo".
 I'm currently working towards getting my masters degree in data science.
-I have an interest in leveraging Data Science to drive innovation in the field of mental health treatments.
-My goal is to utilize diverse data sources, such as data streams from smart device data, to enhance mental health outcomes.
+I'm interested in leveraging different data sources to enhance mental health treatments.
+Smart device data can provide vaulable insights that could lead to more personalized care and in-the-moment treatment.
+My goal is to figure out how to use these data sources to improve mental health outcomes and support providers.

 ### **Education**